dbharbin/streaming-radio/README.md

 # Next Steps
 If you got this far, congratulations!
 You're streaming radio over your home network, and with minor modifications, even over the internet!
 This section lists some possible follow-on extensions to the project that could be fun.
+If you beat me to it, great!

-* Build and use a gstreamer pipeline instead of VLC to convert the output of Gqrx into an IceCast source stream.
+* Build ither transcoders like a gstreamer pipeline instead of VLC to convert the output of Gqrx into an IceCast source stream.
 I've given it a try, but unsuccessful to date.
-Ping me if you want to discuss the gstreamer pipelines I have attempted.
+Automate the VLC transcoder pipeline so that totally turned on from command line.
 * Use other SDR's instead of Gqrx.
 * Test with some different SDR Dongles other than the one used here.
 * Build Gqrx from source and redo the demo.
 This would be the first step in investigating ways to do some performance improvements.